-Switching to renewable energy is not as simple as it is being made out to be.
+AGREE 1: Switching to renewable energy is not as simple as it is being made out to be.
 Quite the opposite.

 “It is commonly assumed that greenhouse gas and energy problems can be solved by switching from fossil fuel sources of energy to renewables.
 However, little attention has been given to exploring the limits to renewable energy.
 Unfortunately, people working on renewable energy technologies tend not to throw critical light on the difficulties and limits.
 They typically make enthusiastic claims regarding the potential of their specific technologies.”
 (Alex Epstein)

 The idea of drawing our energy from sources that are renewable, independent of foreign nations, and do not emit greenhouse gases has powerful appeal.
 But capturing these resources is expensive, and many are intermittent, which complicates using them on a large scale.
 Furthermore, it takes time and money to change distribution and consumption of energy, meaning we will be dependent on fossil fuels until we can afford this switch.
 Finally, bringing new renewable energy technologies to market causes problems both in regard to cost and convenience, meaning a switch from fossil fuels to renewable energy is not a simple task.